AmpersandTarski/TheToolsWeUse/gitbook.md

 The editor explains itself.
 At GitBook, they eat their own dogfood to write [GitBook Documentation](http://help.gitbook.com/) .

 ### Important things to know when writing for AmpersandTarski
+1. Each time the master branch is committed, the book is generated.
+While we are in draft, it is a good idea to use a separate branch to do the writing, for each time you save your work in the editor, a commit is done to the github repo. ([see this info on draft workflow](http://help.gitbook.com/editor/draft.html))
+2.